 A memorandum of understanding was drawn up between the PMNT and the YJNNR to promote joint projects, education, staff training and further surveys of shorebirds in the reserve.
-In April 2004 five PMNT members lead by Chairman David Lawrie traveled to Yalu Jiang to undertake another full survey of the reserve.
+In April 2004 five PMNT members lead by Chairman David Lawrie travelled to Yalu Jiang to undertake another full survey of the reserve.
 A different week to previous visits during the migration period was targeted.
 Following this a formal signing ceremony was held with high-ranking local and state government officials and YJNNR staff.
 The ceremony made the national TV news in China and was taken very seriously by the Chinese who saw this partnership as a valuable joint venture and major step towards expanding their understanding of migratory shorebirds.

 The vice-mayor of Dandong who had been at the signing ceremony was invited by PMNT to visit New Zealand with a delegation from Dandong and Yalu Jiang.
-In March 2005 they spent a week at Pukorokoro Miranda, visiting sites in the greater Auckland region.
-The culmination of the trip was to assist with Wrybill banding.
+In March 2005 they spent a week at Miranda, visiting sites in the greater Auckland region.
+The culmination of the trip was to assist with wrybill banding.
 Reluctant at first, the vice-mayor eventually joined in and ended up banding several birds.
 This was very clearly a significant event for him because he was observed recounting it to people on the seawall at Yalu Jiang the following year.
 A few weeks later the Mayor of Dandong was in New Zealand with a trade delegation and asked to visit Pukorokoro Miranda.
 This was arranged for the first day of their visit and once again he left with a greater understanding of migratory shorebirds and a pledge to do more at Yalu Jiang for them.

 Training of the YJNNR staff was seen as vital and in early 2006 two managers arrived at Pukorokoro Miranda, one from Yalu Jiang and the other from Wetland International – China, for an extended stay to learn about site management, educating the public and surveying shorebirds.
 Two further managers arrived in March for the same purpose.

 In April 2006 Riegen, Woodley and two other PMNT council members visited Yalu Jiang to undertake another survey a week earlier that the previous visit, and to conduct a training workshop for staff from other Chinese nature reserves.
 The visit was a great success and it was very encouraging to see the developing enthusiasm among them.
-Advice offered to the YJNNR staff in 2000 about possible developments had been adopted with an area close to the city of Donggang set up as a reserve with secure roost sites for the birds along with a just completed visitor centre.
+Advice offered to the YJNNR staff in 2000 about possible developments had been adopted with an area close to the city of Donggang set up as a reserve with secure roost sites for the birds along with a just completed visitors centre.
 Bird hides to seat hundreds of people had been erected.
 Three hundred guests attended the official opening in April 2006, during which everyone received a close-range view of 30,000 bar-tailed godwits.
 Once again, members of the Pukorokoro Miranda delegation funded themselves to China.